ayushchandel93/Seattle_Airbnb-DM/README.md

 **Extract**
 _________________________________________________________________________________________________________________________________________________________________________________
-- CSV files are taken from a Kaggle web page and saved in the "Resources" folder
+- CSV files are taken from a Kaggle web page
-- Data is extracted from the four CSV files in the "Resources" folder
+- Data is extracted from the CSV zip files
-- Excel is used to extract data from the CSV files is listed below:
+- Excel is used to extract data from the CSV files which are listed below:
 1. listings.csv
 2. calendar.csv
 3. reviews.csv

-Idea for Relational Database Schema
+**Idea for Relational Database Schema**
-Fourteen tables:
-One table with hosts information from the listings.csv file One table of review rating from the reviews.csv file One table of review from t

-or listings information from the listings.csv file
-One table with hosts information from the listings.csv file One table with property availability information from the calendar.csv file One table with property reviews information from the reviews.csv file
+Looking at the Data I have decided to create Fourteen tables in order to make it in 3NF format:
+- Hosts table
+- Calender table
+- Review rating table
+- Review table
+- Location table
+- AirBnb table
+- Comments_review
+- Street
+- Zipcode
+- City
+- State
+- Property_Type
+- Property_availability
+- Price

 **Relational Data Model**